Our team

 Chair

 Christine lives with her husband Chris in Littleborough.
-They moved to a bungalow in 2019 after 48 years of living in Royton - a huge change!
-Christine is a carer for Chris who was diagnosed with myeloma in 2017.
-Originally he was diagnosed with carpal tunnel syndrome then after an MRI scan he was admitted to Salford Royal Hospital and had two serious operations.
-Apparently he could have been paralyed at any time and we had no idea!
-After chemotherapy and a stem cell transplant in January 2018 Chris is now in remission.
+They moved to a bungalow in 2019 after living in Royton for 49 years - a huge change which they are still getting used to!
+Christine is a 'carer' for Chris who was diagnosed with Multiple Myeloma in 2017.
+Originally he was diagnosed with 'carpel tunnel' syndrome then it all emerged that he had Myeloma.
+He was admitted to Salford Royal Hospital where he had two serious operations.
+Apparently Chris could have been paralysed at any time and we had no idea!!

-Christine has three daughters and seven grandchildren whose ages range from 5 years to 18 years and are a source of love and delight.
+Christine has three daughters and seven grandchildren - ages ranging from 9 years to 22 years of age.

-Over the past few years their lives have changed dramatically so it is difficult to fit in any hobbies as such but Christine loves listening to Classic FM and just loves watching 'Vera' on TV.
-She loves being with the family, playing with the grandchildren gardening and flower arranging.
-She enjoys meeting up with friends for coffee and cake.
-She has also managed to keep up with her charity volunteer work with the Red Cross where she has been helping out at their Royton shop for over 16 years.
+Over the past few years our lives have changed dramatically so it is difficult to fit in any hobbies as such but Christine loves being with the family at every opportunity, listening to Classic FM, meeting up with friends coffee and cake, gardening and of course reading (this helps enormously when waiting in clinics etc.!)
+She has also managed to keep up with her charity volunteer work with the Red Cross where she has been helping out at their Royton shop for 18 years.

-Before retiring Christine was the administrator for a bereavement support counselling service.
-Her Christian faith defines her as a person and goes hand in hand in her life guiding, encouraging and supporting her life.
+Christine's faith defines her as a person and goes hand in hand in her life - guiding, encouraging and supporting not only her husband but others.

-The Support Group has a special place in her life.
-Chris and she discovered it over four years ago and is place to meet up with like-minded people where we don't have to explain or clarify 'Myeloma'.
-She says 'I realise the importance of the group and will do my utmost to carry out this important work'.
+The Support Group has a special place in her life - it's a place to meet up with like-minded people where we don't have to explain or clarify 'Myeloma'.

 Christine Mcleod